PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 ## Parametrizing fixtures

-As well as tests, fixtures can be parametric as well [7].
+As well as tests, fixtures can also be parametric [7].
 This is very helpful if you need to run your tests with multiple backends or if you use one parameter repetitively across multiple tests.
 Let's get back to our hypothetical database example and make it parametric: